 It wasn’t until the album started to fall on the charts in 1983 that the label considered doing a third video clip.
 To quell Jackson’s angst about declining sales, promoter Frank DeLio chose Thriller and said, “All you’ve got to do is dance, sing and make it scary.”

 The lyrics and spoken word were even inspired by Edgar Allen Poe, which is represented masterfully in the clip.
-John Landis asked his wife, Deborah Nadoolman, to design a jacket for the movie.
+John Landis had an epic personnel crew around him at the time, and asked his wife, Deborah Nadoolman, to design a jacket for the movie.
 The iconic red leather jacket became almost as famous as the one she designed for Indiana Jones.

 At the time of filming Michael Jackson was a devout Jehovah’s Witness who was frequently seen on set carrying religious books.
 After production had wrapped Jackson started to panic as members of his church had told him the song promoted demonology.